 The canonical Wnt signaling pathway has been identified as a hallmark in the regulation of stem cells–from maintenance, proliferation, differentiation to apoptosis[51].
-Under normal signaling, binding of the Wnt ligand to the transmembrane receptors tends to stabilize and allows the nuclear translocation of β-catenin causing transcriptional activation of important targets including c-Myc, Axin2, Lgr5 and ASCL2 that govern stem cell fate, proliferation as well as maintenance[52-56].
+Under normal signaling, binding of the Wnt ligand to the transmembrane receptors tends to stabilize and allows the nuclear translocation of β-catenin causing transcriptional activation of important targets including c-Myc, Axin2, Lgr5, and ASCL2 that govern stem cell fate, proliferation, as well as maintenance[52-56].
 Specifically, within the intestine, active Wnt signaling is essential to maintain the stem cell niche within the crypt and promote gut homeostasis[57].
 Intuitively, abnormal Wnt signaling has been implicated in several cancers, including CRC[58].
-Inactivating mutations in APC and consequently a hyperactive Wnt signaling, or activating mutations in β-catenin have been found in most of the CRC cases, and has been identified as one of the initiating steps in tumor development[59].
-In line with the ISC as the CRC cell of origin theory, Vermeulen et al[60] reported that CD133+ CRC cells growing as tumor spheres in culture contain a subpopulation of cells with a constitutively high Wnt signaling.
-Although, only a subset of these cells with the highest Wnt signaling were observed to show nuclear localization of β-catenin and behaved as CSCs.
+Inactivating mutations in APC and consequently a hyperactive Wnt signaling or activating mutations in β-catenin have been found in most of the CRC cases and has been identified as one of the initiating steps in tumor development[59].
+In line with the ISC as the CRC cell of origin theory, Vermeulen et al[60] reported that CD133+ CRC cells growing as tumor spheres in culture contain a subpopulation of cells with constitutively high Wnt signaling.
+However, only a subset of these cells with the highest Wnt signaling was observed to show nuclear localization of β-catenin and behaved as CSCs.
 Denoted as the “β-catenin paradox”[61], the existence of intra-tumoral heterogeneity of Wnt signaling indicated that the pathogenesis of CSCs in CRC required contribution from other factors in addition to the loss of APC, such as KRAS mutations[62], PI3K[63], Notch[64] and Hedgehog signaling[65].
 Moreover, mutations in essential Wnt pathway components, including the R-spondin/Lgr5/RNF43 module have been identified in almost 1/5th of CRC cases, which commonly co-occur with APC inactivation/deletion[66].

-Importantly, Lgr5+ cells have been found to propagate CSCs within colon adenoma and subsequently, Lgr5 has been identified as an important CSC marker[67].
-More recently, studies have pointed out that while Lgr5- cells can revert into an Lgr5+ cell phenotype, allowing the development, maintenance and metastasis of the growing tumor[68]; inhibition of Lgr5 strongly suppressed the growth of patient-derived tumor organoids[69].
-These evidences suggest that Lgr5+ CSCs are detrimental for the growth and propagation of CRC.
-Furthermore, Myant et al[70] show that following APC loss, the small GTPase RAC1 helps in the propagation of Lgr5+ CSCs in colon cancer, by activating reactive oxygen species production which activates NFκB signaling that promotes Wnt signaling.
-Co-activation of the NFκB signaling and Wnt signaling has also been shown to promote colorectal tumorigenesis by causing dedifferentiation of intestinal cells into stem cells[50].
+Importantly, Lgr5+ cells have been found to propagate CSCs within colon adenoma, and subsequently, Lgr5 has been identified as an important CSC marker[67].
+More recently, studies have pointed out that while Lgr5- cells can revert into an Lgr5+ cell phenotype, allowing the development, maintenance, and metastasis of the growing tumor[68]; inhibition of Lgr5 strongly suppressed the growth of patient-derived tumor organoids[69].
+These findings suggest that Lgr5+ CSCs are detrimental for the growth and propagation of CRC.
+Furthermore, Myant et al[70] show that following APC loss, the small GTPase RAC1 helps in the propagation of Lgr5+ CSCs in colon cancer by activating reactive oxygen species production, which activates NFκB signaling that promotes Wnt signaling.
+Co-activation of NFκB signaling and Wnt signaling has also been shown to promote colorectal tumorigenesis by causing dedifferentiation of intestinal cells into stem cells[50].